ar-51/ar-51.github.io/docs/Hardware & Network Requirements/replacing camera filter.md

 ---
 layout: default
-title: How to Replace a Filter in a Machine Vision Camera
+title: How to Replace an IR Filter in a color camera
 parent: Hardware & Network Requirements
 nav_order: 6
 ---